Tips on maintaining Endevor for Administrators

 SYS * .

-This procedure will allow you to have good backups to restore from if anything ever happens to your Endevor data.
+This procedure will allow to have good backups useable for any restore from if anything ever happens to your Endevor data.
 Another advantage, is that if an element was deleted by accident a transfer from the unload file can be completed to recover.

 It is strongly recommend that the Unload/Reload Utilities be used for backups for ease of recovery.
 However, many sites currently do full DFDSS backups which if an UNLOAD/CHECKPOINT is done in conjunction with these, your recovery will be fine.

-As stated previously, ACMQ backups need to be restorable and useable as well and since UNLOAD does not backup ACMQ data you must do it yourself.
-This is very easy and it is extremely fast.
-The following sample IDCAMS step should run in a few seconds, and when combined in a run immediately following a full UNLOAD it should give you a useable ACMQ backup (Don’t overlook the DISP=OLD on your ROOT/XREF specifications):
+As stated previously, ACMQ backups need to be restorable and useable as well and since UNLOAD does not backup ACMQ data, it must be done independently.
+This is very easy and extremely fast.

 //COPY EXEC PGM=IDCAMS